 You’d probably eat all of that food in one day, sharing it with your tribemates, because you wouldn’t have had a way to preserve food so it wouldn’t spoil and make you sick.
 That means when your food was gone, you would have to move on and search for more, which could easily equal spending a day or two with no food in your belly, depending on your hunting skills.

-Modern advocates of this lifestyle believe this is the way the human body was designed to operate—with regular periods of feast and famine.
+Modern advocates of this lifestyle believe this is how the human body was designed to operate—with regular periods of feast and famine.

 Your Eat Stop Eat program should look like this: